Peter's Last Letter

 And as he prayed, the fashion of his countenance was altered, and his raiment was white and glistering.
 Luke 9:29

 The word translated altered is the Greek word e[teroj.
 It is translated another or other in eighty eight of its ninety nine usages in scripture.
 It is defined as another of a different kind, class or form and the other of two.4 What then would be the other appearance of Jesus?
 It would be Jesus clothed as the Christ of God from before the foundation of the world.
-So, here, in accordance with the angelic spirit of Christ without measure and his regenerated pristine soul from conception as one in his body, a Pauline basis for understanding the saints and the faithful of his metaphorical body comes forward.
+So, here, in accordance with the preexistent angelic spirit of Christ without measure and his pristine soul at conception coupled as one in his body, a Pauline basis for understanding the saints and the faithful of his figurative one body comes forward.

 We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts: 2 Peter 1:19

 The "more sure word of prophecy" was that which Jesus revealed to the apostles regarding the lightning moving across heaven when he answered questions about his coming while traveling through Sion and and later on the Mount of Olives.

 For as the lightning, that lighteneth out of the one part under heaven, shineth unto the other part under heaven; so shall also the Son of man be in his day.
 Luke 17:24